McAlex777/Datenschutz/README.md

 **German/English Firewall-Script for Boot-Process (Windows 10/11 Home/Pro):**

-* Disable Telemetry-Services like Privacy-Script at each Boot-Process.
+* Disable telemetry services on every startup similar to the privacy script.
-* Reload Windows-Firewall by manually defined configurations at each Boot-Process.
+* Reload Windows-Firewall by manually defined configurations on every startup.
-* Set dynamic Firewall rules to allow/disallow complete directorys/subdirectorys at each Boot-Process.
+* Set dynamic Firewall rules to allow/disallow complete directorys/subdirectorys on every startup.
+* Activate scheduled task for each boot-process.

 ===============================